SSoelvsten/bdd-benchmark/README.md

 **LibBDD**

 This library is implemented in Rust and interacts with C/C++ using an FFI.
-Hence, one needs to use *carg* which in turns requires an internet connection at build time.
+Hence, one needs to use *cargo* which in turns requires an internet connection at build time.

 ```bash
 apt install rustup